pitchumani/activity-tracker/README.md

 # Activity Tracker
 Activity tracker using Go

-It is a JSON HTTP web service.
+It provides web services in both JSON HTTP and gRPC.

 ## APIs
 ### insert data